-When cancer has spread to the brain from cancer elsewhere in the body, it is called a secondary brain tumour or a brain metastasis.
+When cancer has spread to the brain from elsewhere in the body, it is called a secondary brain tumour or a brain metastasis.

-A cancer growing inside the brain increases pressure inside the skull.
+Cancer growing inside the brain increases pressure inside the skull.
 This can cause symptoms such as:

 - a bad headache

 Radiotherapy is a common treatment for secondary brain tumours.
 It aims to shrink the cancer, relieve the pressure inside your skull, and reduce your symptoms.

 Your doctor might suggest that you have radiotherapy to the whole of your brain.
 This is because it's likely that there might be cancer elsewhere in the brain that is too small to show up on a scan.

 You have radiotherapy to the brain as a course of daily treatment sessions called fractions.
 It is likely to be 1 to 2 weeks of daily treatments.
 But this can vary.

 You have a specialised CT planning scan so your treatment team can plan exactly where to give the radiotherapy.
 For this scan you will have a mould made.
 The mould helps to keep you in the right position and make sure that the treatment is delivered accurately each day.
 The treatment marks are placed on the mould instead of the skin.